Royal Infirmary of Edinburgh: Little France

-A new hospital, sited on a mostly green field site at Little France in the south-east of the city, was procured under a Private Finance Initiative contract in 1998.
+A new hospital sited on a mostly green field site at Little France in the south-east of the city, was procured under a Private Finance Initiative contract in 1998.
 The new location reflected the need for the hospital to serve not just people living in Edinburgh, but also Midlothian and East Lothian.
-The new hospital is physically linked to the Chancellor's Building, the main teaching facility for the University of Edinburgh Medical School.
-The new building, which was designed by Keppie Design and constructed by Balfour Beatty at a cost of £184 million, opened in 2003.
-The building was built without air conditioning, and portable units are required for the summer months.
+The new hospital is physically linked to the Chancellor's Building which is the main teaching facility for the University of Edinburgh's Medical School.
+The new building which was designed by Keppie Design and constructed by Balfour Beatty at a cost of £184 million opened in 2003.
+The building was built without air conditioning, meaning that portable units are required for the summer months.

-The Little France site initially attracted some controversy in the local media, such as the Edinburgh Evening News, not least because the city's main accident and emergency facilities are some distance from the city centre, and also because the public transport links to the site had been criticised as inadequate.
-Also Jim and Margaret Cuthbert, economic consultants, unveiled evidence in the Scottish Left Review outlining why the PFI scheme was a poor use of public funds whilst resulting in huge profits for private investors.
+The Little France site initially attracted some controversy in the local media such as the Edinburgh Evening News, not least because the city's main accident and emergency facilities are some distance from the city centre, but also because the public transport links to the site had been criticised as inadequate.
+Furthermore, the economic consultants Jim and Margaret Cuthbert unveiled evidence in the Scottish Left Review outlining why the PFI scheme was a poor use of public funds whilst resulting in huge profits for private investors.

-In 2012, the hospital began TAVI procedures, the first time this offered in Scotland.
+In 2012, the hospital began TAVI procedures for the first time in Scotland.
 On 16 November 2014, the University announced the Royal Infirmary as the location of Scotland's first PET-MRI Scanner.

 In 2016, the Royal Infirmary of Edinburgh became one of four major trauma centres where specialist services are based as part of a new national major trauma network in Scotland.
 In 2021, the Royal Hospital for Children and Young People opened on the Little France site adjacent to the Infirmary, this being a replacement for the former Royal Hospital for Sick Children in Sciennes.

 In 2020, the hospital saw the Department for Clinical Neurosciences move to the Little France site having previously been based at Western General Hospital; senior doctors condemned the move in the middle of the COVID-19 crisis as "incomprehensible".